BASIC SOUNDPROOFING FOR PUBS AND CLUBS - A Guide for the Venue Owner

 The best way to reduce noise through a window is to brick the space up with high density building blocks.
 If this is not an option then you will need to add secondary glazing.
 The thicker the glass the better reduction given.

-Most venues will have double glazing installed.
-This on its own is not enough to reduce loud noise leaving the venue.
-We would advise installing another window of double glazing as far away from the first window as possible.
+Most venues will have double glazing already installed but on its own is not enough to reduce loud noise leaving the venue.
+If a double glazing system is not already installed, we would advise installing another thick pane of glazing as far away from the first pane as possible.
 This will give you secondary glazing as seen on the left.
 Generally speaking the bigger the air gap between the windows the better the reduction will be.

 If you are unable to do this then your only option is to build a removeable window plug.
 Or build 18mm MDF shutters to move in front of the windows when loud music is being produced.
 See our article on this HERE